ecolyx/arduino/README.md

 Switch starts pump cycle
 Timer begins when target pressure is achieved
 Pressure released when timer elapsed or cycle ended with switch

+#hydro-clime
+Hydroponic Climate Monitor and Controller

+BMP280 Atmospheric pressure and temperature
+DHT11/22 Ambient temperature and humdity

+Controls climate making use of aircon/dehumidifier, extractor fans, and heaters.